 Repossession rules vary by state, but typically the lender has the right to repossess your vehicle once your loan payments go into default.

-Just like a voluntary repossession, you’ll still be held accountable for the deficiency balance after the car is sold off.
+With a repossession, you’ll still be held accountable for the deficiency balance after the car is sold off.
 Repossessions stays on your credit report for seven years after the delinquency date, so it’s best to avoid this at all costs.

 Your best solution is always to talk to your lender as early as possible!
 The repossession process is timely and costly on the lender’s end, so they often will try to find a repayment plan that works for you.